globocom/secDevLabs/owasp-top10-2017-apps/a5/tictactoe/README.md

-Using Burp Suite Tool, we can see the request details and notice that two parameters are sent, the username and the match result:
+Using Burp Suite Tool, we can see the request details and notice that two parameters are sent, the `user` and the `result`: